-However, GOOD and PROPER oral hygiene lays foundation to beautiful and healthy smile.
+Yet GOOD and PROPER oral hygiene is the foundation of a beautiful and healthy smile.

-Proper oral hygiene is crucial to prevent gum diseases and teeth decay!
+Practise good oral hygiene to prevent periodontal diseases and tooth decay!